Katie Holmes Wore A $60 Crochet Top & It’s Still Available

 Holmes’ top is on-trend this spring and summer, as more brands take on the DIY and knitted trend that’s dominated for the past year, as well as the cottagecore aesthetic that kept us all dreaming about the countryside life during the lockdown.

-Retailing for $60, the cropped top bears a polo-like neckline and dark brown buttons in the front.
-It’s also part of Mango’s Committed collection, which, according to the brand, includes products made “using sustainable fibers or processes.”
+Retailing for £29.99, the cropped top bears a polo-like neckline and dark brown buttons in the front.
+It’s also part of Mango’s Committed collection, which, according to the brand, includes products made “using sustainable fibres or processes.”
 Supermodel Gigi Hadid recently donned a similar yellow-and-pink crochet top from the brand in New York City.

 Advertisement